zulip/zulip/docs/tutorials/documenting-api-endpoints.md

 directly into the Markdown file.
 JavaScript examples should conform to the coding style and structure of [Zulip's existing JavaScript examples][1].
-However, since Zulip's Python bindings are used most frequently, the process of adding Python examples for an endpoint is a bit more involved.
+However, since Zulip's Python bindings are used most frequently, the process of adding Python examples for an endpoint have a more involved process that includes automated tests for your documentation(!).

 [1]: https://github.com/zulip/zulip-js/tree/master/examples

 We recommend skimming `zerver/lib/api_test_helpers.py` before proceeding with the steps below.

-1. Add a function for the endpoint you'd like to document to `zerver/lib/api_test_helpers.py`. `render_message` is a good example to follow.
+1. Start adding a function for the endpoint you'd like to document to `zerver/lib/api_test_helpers.py`. `render_message` is a good example to follow.
+There are generally two key pieces to your

-1. Add the function to the `TEST_FUNCTIONS` dict.
+   test: (1) doing an API query and (2) verifying its result is as expected using `test_against_fixture`.

 1. Make the desired API call inside the function.
 If our Python bindings don't have a dedicated method for a specific API call, you may either use `client.call_endpoint` or add a dedicated function to the [zulip PyPI package](https://github.com/zulip/python-zulip-api/tree/master/zulip).
+   Ultimately, the goal is for every endpoint to be documented the latter way, but it's nice to be able to write your docs before you have to finish writing dedicated functions.

+1. Add the function to the `TEST_FUNCTIONS` dict and one of the `test_*` functions at the end of `zerver/lib/api_test_helpers.py`;
+   these will ensure your function will be called when running `test-api`.

-1. Capture the fixture returned by the API call and add it to `templates/zerver/api/fixtures.json`, where the key is the name of the Markdown file documenting the endpoint (without the `.md` extension), and the value is the fixture JSON object.
-Make sure that the JSON is formatted properly before you add it to `fixtures.json` (see [Formatting JSON](#formatting-json) for more info).
+1. Capture the JSON response returned by the API call (the test "fixture").
+The easiest way to do this is add an appropriate print statement, and then run `tools/test-api` (see [Formatting JSON](#formatting-json) for how to get in it the right JSON format).
+Add the fixture to `templates/zerver/api/fixtures.json`, where the key is the name of the Markdown file documenting the endpoint (without the `.md` extension), and the value is the fixture JSON object.

-1. In `zerver/lib/api_test_helpers.py`, use `test_against_fixture` to test the
-   result of the API call against the fixture captured in the previous step.
-This should be done inside the function you added in step 1.
-Make sure you update the `test_*` functions at the end of `zerver/lib/api_test_helpers.py` apppropriately.

-1. Run `./tools/test-api` to make sure the tests pass.
+1. Run `./tools/test-api` to make sure your new test function is being run and the tests pass.

 1. Now, inside the function, isolate the lines of code that call the API and could be displayed as a code example.
 Wrap the relevant lines in